 - Evaluate and reflect

-EdApp’s multi-award winning mobile LMS is the new standard in corporate eLearning LMS.
-Utilising microlearning, gamification, spaced repetition and many other LMS features this mobile-focused system, which enables employees to perform training on their own mobile devices, is the most effective and engaging way to accommodate the learning process in training corporate, retail and other business environments.
+EdApp’s multi-award winning mobile learning management system is the new standard in corporate eLearning LMS.
+Utilising microlearning, gamification, spaced repetition, and many other LMS features to accommodate different learning styles and achieve effective learning experiences.
+As a mobile-first learning platform, it enables employees to perform online training on their own mobile devices.
+It’s the most effective and engaging way to accommodate the learning process in training corporate, retail and other business environments.

 Socrates’ did not specify if the likeness of learning to kindling fanned a bonfire or ignited a slow burn.
 It is clear though that learning takes time in preparation, engagement with material and evaluation of its effectiveness.